Pandora: Documentation en: Data Presentation/Visualization

 Time Compare (Separated)

-The same as the overlapped version but with separated graphs.
-For example, if we request a period of one week and activate this option, the week before the chosen one will also be shown.
+It shows the same graph as the overlapped version but in a separated graph.
+For example, if you request a period of one week and activate this option, the week before the chosen one will also be displayed.

-It shows boxes in grey shading covering the periods in which Pandora FMS cannot guarantee the module's status, either due to data loss, disconnection of a software agent, etc.
+It shows boxes in grey shading covering the periods where Pandora FMS cannot guarantee the module's status, either due to data loss, software agent shutdown, etc.

 Show Full Scale Graph (TIP).

-Switches the painting mode from "normal" to "TIP".
-In this mode, the graphs will show real data rather than approximations, so the time it will take to generate them will be longer.
+It switches the drawing mode from "normal" to "TIP".
+That way, graphs will show real data rather than approximations, so the time it will take to generate them will be longer.

-Once the values have been changed, click on "Reload" to apply them.
+Once the values have been changed, click Reload to apply them.

-Interface graphs are a specialized combined graphs that allow us to analyze the performance of a network interface.
+Interface graphs are specialized combined graphs that allow to analyze the performance of a network interface.

 They are automatically shown whenever the following modules exist in the agent:

-Octets in and out may also appear as your HC alternatives (ifHCInOctects, ifHCOutOctects).
+Input and output octets may also appear as your HC alternatives (

 When the system detects the existence of these modules, it will automatically generate the interface analysis section and the following graphs: